xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

    registers that store temporary data, and 'c' is a set of constants.

-Along a sequence of linear states, there is an obvious relation between a recipe and the concatinated operations
+Along a sequence of linear states, there is an obvious relation between a recipe and the concatenated operations

                    SCR(i) = OP(i,k)(SCR(k))